PRP Hair Treatment & Hair Loss

 What types of hair loss does PRP help treat?

 Telogen Effluvium – Telogen Effluvium is a stress-related hair loss condition and can be acute, meaning the hair loss occurs at once, or chronic, meaning the thinning occurs repeatedly over time.
 Effluvium is defined as the resting stage of the cycle of hair growth, and when a traumatic event occurs, hair can be forced into the resting phase, or vapor, prematurely.
-The shedding phase follows the resting step, and if a significant amount of hair is moved into the resting phase early, this means that a higher-than-normal amount of hair will be lost at once.
+The shedding phase follows the resting step, and if a significant amount of hair is moved into the resting phase early, a higher-than-normal amount of hair will be lost at once.
 Many different traumatic events can cause stress on the body and activate the Telogen effluvium condition, including extreme illness, childbirth, severe chronic illness, surgery, psychological trauma or anxiety, and diets that do not contain sufficient protein or medications.

-At this time, there is no known cure for the condition, but many patients who experience alopecia areata have full regrowth of their hair in 12 months.
+There is no known cure for alopecia areata, but many patients who experience it have full hair regrowth in 12 months.
 PRP therapy can be used during this regrowth process to help boost hair rejuvenation and encourage growth.

 Am I a Candidate for PRP Hair Treatment?

-A good candidate for PRP hair restoration is a patient who is showing signs of thinning hair or hair loss.
-Typically, candidates who have experienced hair loss more recently or who are dealing with early hair loss respond best to PRP hair treatment.
+A good candidate for PRP hair restoration is a patient showing signs of thinning hair or hair loss.
+Typically, candidates who have experienced hair loss more recently or are dealing with early hair loss respond best to PRP hair treatment.
 Those with hair follicles that have been dormant for longer on the scalp are less likely to see improvement with PRP therapy.
 It’s good to note that if you are diagnosed with an underlying disorder such as lupus or thyroid disease, you may not benefit from just PRP injections, as these conditions need to be treated in conjunction with other medications.
 Additionally, patients should not take blood thinners during PRP hair restoration treatment, as the procedure will be significantly less effective.
 When you consult with Dr. Michele Green at her private dermatology office in the Upper East of Manhattan, she will help determine whether you are a good candidate for PRP treatment for your hair loss condition.

 What to do after PRP hair treatment